Warm Ups Should Not Be Easy

 Challenging Loads>Light Loads

-Now let’s say when you squat your knees turn too far out because you lack the ability to rotate your femur inwards, indicating you lack internal rotation.
-A 90/90 hip opener is a great option to use in the beginning, but once you’re strong enough this will no longer be as beneficial.
-This is where loading up your hips and legs in an internally rotated position will hold more valuable.
-Implementing a split squat with the front foot elevated, or at ground level holding the load in the hand opposite from your front leg achieves this by forcing your center of mass of the front foot to shift more inwards, forcing your front knee to stay more inwards/neutral as you squat.
-These movements will yield a much greater return on your investment, in this case the investment being time and effort, than just bodyweight alone.
+When squatting if your knees turn too far out due to a lack of femral internal rotation, the 90/90 hip opener is a great option, but will eventually lose its benefit.
+Instead load your hips and legs in an internally rotated position.
+Implementing a split squat with the front foot elevated, while holding an offset load achieves this.
+The offset load forces your center of mass of the front foot to shift more inwards, forcing your front knee to stay more inwards/neutral as you squat.
+These challenging, loaded movements yield a much greater return on your time and effort than bodyweight exercises alone.

 Putting it all Together

-By performing both of these exercises, we’ve eliminated low stimulus bodyweight movements, for challenging exercises.
-To improve efficiency even further, you should circuit these movements in between your squat warm ups for 1-3 rounds.
-An example being if a person is working to a heavy set of 5 on the squat, the warm up could look like cable crunch -> split squat w/ offset load -> squat at 40-60% of 1RM depending on experience, then repeat while adding 10% of your 1RM to the next warm up set.
+By performing these exercises, we’ve eliminated low stimulus bodyweight movements, for challenging exercises.
+To maximize efficiency, circuit these movements for 1-3 rounds between your squat warm up sets.
+For example if you’re working to a heavy set of 5 on the squat, your warm up can be flexion row split squat w/ offset load squat at 40-60% of 1RM.
+Repeat adding ~10% of your 1RM to the next warm up set.
 As you get warmed up, maybe you find yourself feeling ready after one round of these movements.
-Awesome, cut the cable crunches and split squats early and just go to the main squat movement.
-In the opposite situation, you could find yourself feeling tighter, or more sluggish than usual, keep them in for an extra round that day.
+Awesome, cut the warm up short and go to the main squat movement.
+In the opposite situation, you could find yourself feeling tighter, or more sluggish than usual, do the full 3 rounds for a warm up that day.
 Warm ups should not be easy, nor should they take 30+ minutes.
 Get in the gym, get warmed up, and get to work.
 Your time is valuable, and so are the results you get.

 Ready to stop wasting time in the gym, and get real progress from every minute you spend in the gym?
 Reach out via email/text today to set up training.